Parametrizing the Ramsey theory of vector spaces I: Discrete spaces: Introduction

-In this article, we will present parametrized versions of Ramsey-theoretic dichotomies for infinite block sequences in $E$ and their consequences, both mathematical and metamathematical.

-The primary obstacle to a satisfactory infinite-dimensional\footnote{When $|F|<\infty$, there is a \emph{finite}-dimensional analogue of Ramsey's Theorem, due to Graham, Leeb, and Rothschild \cite{MR0306010}.} Ramsey theory for vector spaces is the failure of an analogue of the pigeonhole principle, e.g., that a finite partition of the nonzero vectors in $E$ should have an infinite-dimensional homogeneous subspace.
-When $|F|=2$, nonzero vectors may be identified with their supports in $\FIN$, the set of all nonempty finite subsets of $\omega$, where Hindman's Theorem \cite{MR0349574} gives such a principle.
-However, this fails in all other cases due to the existence of asymptotic pairs.
+The primary obstacle to a satisfactory infinitary\footnote{There is an analogue of the finite form of Ramsey's Theorem, for finite-dimensional vector spaces over finite fields, due to Graham, Leeb, and Rothschild \cite{MR0306010}.} Ramsey theory for vector spaces is the failure of a natural analogue of the pigeonhole principle.
+For any finite partition of $E^\times$, an infinite-dimensional subspace is \emph{homogeneous} if all of its nonzero vectors are entirely contained in one piece of the partition.
+When $|F|=2$, vectors may be identified with their supports in $\mathrm{FIN}$, the set of all nonempty finite subsets of $\omega$, and Hindman's Theorem \cite{MR0349574} says that any finite partition of $\mathrm{FIN}$ admits an infinite-dimensional homogeneous subspace.
+However, this fails over all other fields due to the existence of asymptotic pairs.